 In addition, their total enmeshment with their narcissistic parent makes it difficult for them to individuate their own identity.
 Their inability to establish and maintain boundaries can also lead to problems, such as anxiety, depression, and relationship difficulties.

-So, is the Golden Chile destined to become a narcissist?
+So, is the Golden Child Destined to become a Narcissist?

 There is no simple answer to this question.
 Some Golden Children do become narcissists, while others do not.
 It depends on a number of factors, including how severely narcissistic the parent was, and whether the Golden Child received any emotional support from other family members or friends.

-The Golden Child is often unaware of the damage that the narcissist is doing to them.
+The Golden Child is often unaware of the fact that their parent is damaging them psychologically.
 They have no idea that they are nothing but puppets on a string.